Sickness absence management: UK employment law

 How managers can help an employee return to work after short-term absence

-Keep up to date with what will change under the Employment Rights Act 2025, the Equality (Race and Disability) Bill and the plan to Make Work Pay
+Keep up to date with what is changing under the Employment Rights Act 2025, the Equality (Race and Disability) Bill and the plan to Make Work Pay

-Explore our collection of resources around legal issues surrounding employees and workers, including Q&As for various types of workers and relevant case law
+Explore our collection of resources on redundancy, including managing and planning for redundancies, commonly asked Q&As and relevant case law